icmeyer/boing/README.md

 boing is a simple rust demonstration of a ball bouncing off walls

+Using bevy for the graphics so that I can focus on physics 😃

 Here are the features (in rough order of implementation):
 - sphere and rectangle object implementations
 - gravity between objects